 Include a diagram

-This project aims to create a reliable, easy-to-use eLearning platform to be integrated with the day-to-day routine of second-level education, following a similar use as that of third-level education, with various features for teacher/student use to aid them in their studies.
-The implementation of this eLearning platform within second-level education could prevent the pressure felt on both teachers and students in the case of future school closures, as it could provide comfortability with online learning, rather than either party feeling unprepared.
+This project aims to create a reliable, easy-to-use eLearning platform to be integrated with the day-to-day routine of second-level education, following a similar use as that of third-level education, with various features for teacher/student to use, to aid them in their studies.
+The implementation of this eLearning platform within second-level education could prevent the pressure felt on both teachers and students in the case of future school closures, as it could provide ease with online learning, rather than either party feeling unprepared.

 This project will be an eLearning web application where users can sign up as either a student or a teacher and create an account in the system.
-Teacher users will have more controls than a student users, such as having the ability to create a group, which can be edited or deleted, create polls and quizzes (which will have auto-correction), after which they can view the results, and broadcast them to the group.
+Teacher users will have more controls than a student users, such as having the ability to create a group, which they can be edit or delete, create polls and quizzes (which will have auto-correction), after which they can view the results, and broadcast them to the group.
 They can also upload teaching content, broadcasting it to the group.
 Signing up as a student user will automatically set the account to delete one year from its creation to minimize the storage of minors’ data.
 Students can view all this content, partaking in quizzes and polls.

-In hopes of improving engagement in the classroom, a questions feature will be implemented, in which students can post questions they have throughout or after the class, reducing the anxiety of having all eyes on you while aiding the students to be able to learn on a deeper level.
+In hopes of improving engagement in the classroom, a questions feature will be implemented, in which students can post questions they have throughout or after the class, reducing the anxiety of having all eyes on them while aiding the students to be able to learn on a deeper level.
 Alongside this, a private chat feature will also be implemented for students to directly message their teacher, with questions they may have outside of the classroom.
 To prevent bullying or unsociable behaviour on the app, a profanity detector will be implemented, to filter out any posts or messages which users try to post, with a three-strike warning in place before the user will be blocked from the application.
 Teacher users will be able to view the blocked users, allowing them to discuss further and hopefully resolve the issue with the student.

 Project Aims and Objectives